LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/PostConversationSurvey/MigratingToConversationBuilder.md

      <img style="width:1000px" src="img/surveyBot_monitoring5.png">

-## Refresh the survey bot connector
+### Refresh the survey bot connector

-{: .important}
-This procedure is for brands that are moving from managing surveys in Bot Studio to doing so in Conversation Builder.

 If you've just migrated from Bot Studio to Conversation Builder, but things don't seem to be working, use this procedure as a troubleshooting technique.
 Refreshing the connector toggles an underlying system setting to put things in sync.

 **To refresh the survey bot connector**

-1. Access the Bots Status application as described [here](bots-status-overview.html#access-bots-status).
+1. Access the Bots Status application as described [here](https://developers.liveperson.com/bots-status-overview.html#access-bots-status) in the Developer Center.
 2. Use the filter controls to display the survey bots for the relevant environment.
 3. Select one of the survey bots, and click <img style="width:25px" src="img/icon_ellipsis_vertical.png"> (3-dot icon) beside the bot name.
 4. Select **Refresh Connector**.

-## Roll back to Bot Studio
+### Roll back to Bot Studio

-{: .important}
-This procedure is for brands that are moving from managing surveys in Bot Studio to doing so in Conversation Builder.

 Rolling back to Bot Studio reverts your account to triggering surveys from Bot Studio instead of Conversation Builder.
 This undeploys the survey connector in Conversation Builder.

 **To roll back to Bot Studio**

-1. Access the Bots Status application as described [here](bots-status-overview.html#access-bots-status).
+1. Access the Bots Status application as described [here](https://developers.liveperson.com/bots-status-overview.html#access-bots-status) in the Developer Center.
 2. Use the filter controls to display the survey bots for the relevant environment.
 3. Select one of the survey bots, and click <img style="width:25px" src="img/icon_ellipsis_vertical.png"> (3-dot icon) beside the bot name.
 4. Select **Roll back to Bot Studio**.